Bellevue man in custody to be charged with killing Kearney man, dumping his body

-Sarpy County prosecutors will add a murder charge against a Bellevue man who has been in jail since April in connection with the death of a Kearney man whose body was found dumped near Cunningham Lake.
+Sarpy County prosecutors are adding a murder charge against a Bellevue man who has been in jail since April in connection with the death of a Kearney man whose body was found dumped near Omaha's Cunningham Lake.

 Camron A. Rogers, 24, had been charged with tampering with evidence in the homicide of Patrick Weber, 56, of Kearney.
 The Sarpy County Attorney’s Office is seeking to amend the charges against Rogers to include first-degree murder and removing or concealing human remains, the Douglas County Sheriff’s Office announced Friday.